Martial law for a moment: What just happened in South Korea

 Without offering evidence, Mr. Yoon accused “anti-state forces” sympathetic to North Korea of undermining South Korea’s democracy by “inciting internal rebellion.”

-“The National Assembly, which should be the foundation of liberal democracy, has become a monster trying to destroy it,” he said on Tuesday.
-The martial law decree banned all political activities, labor strikes, as well as “fake news,” and put all media under the control of the Martial Law Command, headed by Army General Park An-su.
+“The National Assembly, which should be the foundation of liberal democracy, has become a monster trying to destroy it,” he said Tuesday.
+The martial law decree banned all political activities and labor strikes, as well as “fake news,” and put all media under the control of the Martial Law Command, headed by army Gen. Park An-su.

 Q: What was the political fallout?